jmpsec/osctrl/docs/auth-providers.md

 ### Entra ID (OIDC)

-**Username claim:** Entra ID uses `upn` (User Principal Name) which is typically an email address and fails username validation.
-Set `OIDC_USERNAME_CLAIM` to a custom claim or to `preferred_username` if you have configured it in your token configuration.
+**Username claim:** Entra ID commonly uses an email-shaped `preferred_username` or `upn`.
+Valid email usernames are supported and stored lowercased.
+Select a custom claim only when you need to match pre-existing short account names.

 **Groups claim:** Entra ID can emit groups as object IDs or display names.
 Configure: Enterprise Applications > your app > Token Configuration >